 Tiny boobs – if you’re super petite, then stick on cups will give your outfit a little modesty and reduce any nipple-age.
 You could also try a bandeau style, but beware that these tend to give a “monoboob” effect.

-If you want to wear the bra under a variety of outfits, then a molded cup is better than a lace cup, but sometimes you can see the line of the cups under your outfit.
+If you want to know how to wear a strapless bra under a variety of outfits, then a molded cup is better than a lace cup.
+Nonetheless, sometimes you can see the line of the cups under your outfit.
 If you can find a strapless bra with a molded cup and a bit of lace along the top, then you’ve achieved bra nirvana.

-Hopefully you now have all the information you need to get your hands on the perfect strapless bra, and wear it with aplomb.
+Hopefully you now have all the information how to choose and how to wear a strapless bra.
+For this reason, you need to get your hands on the perfect strapless bra, and wear it with aplomb.